UMSAE-Formula-Electric/software-tutorials/README.md

 git commit -m "Added tutorial 01 blinky LED project"
 ```

-3. Open a Pull Request
+3. Open a Pull Request (PR)

-- Go to your fork on GitHub, and click `Compare & pull request`:
+- Go to your fork on GitHub, and click `Compare & pull request`.
+Here are some example settings for your PR that you should follow:
 ```
 Base repo: UMSAE-Formula-Electric/software-tutorials
 Base branch: main